Cinofix/backdoor_learning_curves/README.md

 # Backdoor Learning Curves: Explaining BackdoorPoisoning Beyond Influence Functions

-Here we provide the code used to run the experiments analyzed in "Backdoor Learning Curves: Explaining BackdoorPoisoning Beyond Influence Functions" (submitted to Neurocomputing Journal).
+Here we provide the code used to run the experiments analyzed in "Backdoor Learning Curves: Explaining BackdoorPoisoning Beyond Influence Functions" (submitted to Computers & Security Journal).

 Here is a conceptual figure of our work.
 In summary, when decreasing the regularization parameter $\lambda$, the classifier learns the backdoor faster.